UBC-MDS/encoderPy/README.md

 Note that the Normal-Inverse-gamma distribution is bivariate.
 In other words, we assumed that the likelihood has unknown mean and unknown variance.

-In general, the Normal-Inverse-gamma distribution is parameterized such that the density is a function of two random variables, $f(x, \sigma^2)$.
-Thus, the second column shown above, `cyl_encoded_var` is the expected value of $\sigma^2$.
+In general, the Normal-Inverse-gamma distribution is parameterized such that the density is a function of two random variables.
+Thus, the second column shown above, `cyl_encoded_var` is the expected value of the second random variable.

 ### Classification Conjugate Encoding